-Being angry isn't always a bad or negative thing.
-Being angry can motivate people to listen to your concerns.
+Being angry isn't always a bad thing.
+Being angry can help you share your concerns.
 It can prevent others from walking all over you.
-It can motivate you to get involved with causes that you care about.
+It can motivate you to do something positive.
 The key is managing your anger in a healthy way.

 What causes people to get angry?